-A little precaution before a crisis hits is better than lot of firefighting afterwards.
+A little precaution before a crisis is better than lot of firefighting afterwards.

 Example: Get the vaccination on priority.
 An ounce of protection is worth a pound of cure.

-It is easier to show or explain something through a picture than through words.
+It is easier to explain something through a picture than through words.

-25. A ship in the harbor is safe, but that is not what a ship is for.
+30. A ship in the harbor is safe, but that’s not what a ship is for.